neos/neos-development-collection/README.md

 to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the genrated fusion code can be overwritten and controlled from the outside if needed.

+HINT: To use this package you have to install https://github.com/PackageFactory/afx aswell until the package becomes available via packagist.

 ## WARNING

 This is highly experimental and will very likely change in the future.